-2017 PRODUCTION STATISTICS
+2018 PRODUCTION STATISTICS

 Table 1: CI Members Refined Cobalt Production (Tonnes)

-Table 1 illustrates refined cobalt production from CI members for calendar years 2011-2017.
+Table 1 illustrates refined cobalt production from CI members for calendar years 2011-2018.

 When comparing the current total of our Members production figures directly with those prepared for some previous years it should be noted that Rubamin, who joined the CI in 2009, then left in 2013 and so any refined cobalt production from Rubamin reports in ‘India’ from 2014.

 Glencore joined the CI as a Full Member in 2014 and so from that year the associated statistical tables are adjusted to account for this.
 Therefore direct comparisons between production from Members and non-Members for previous years will need to take this into account when comparing historical data.
-Please note that ‘Nikkelverk/Raglan/Sudbury’ in table 1 refers to what was Xstrata, Norway in previous published tables.
+Please note that ‘Nikkelverk/Raglan/Sudbury’ in table 1 refers to what was Xstrata, Norway in previously published tables.

-For 2017, it will be observed that the production from CI Members was 44,052 tonnes which is very similar to the previous year.
-Several Members recorded increases in production compared to the previous year, most notably Freeport Cobalt, Vale and Umicore.
-Due to the suspension of Glencore’s Katanga operations no refined cobalt was produced from that Glencoreoperation.
-BHP Billiton sold its Queensland Nickel (Yabulu) assets to the Palmer Group who formed QNPL in 2009, and from 2010 the refined production reports as a non-Member.
+For 2018, it will be observed that the production from CI Members was 42,987 tonnes.
+Due to the suspension of Glencore’s Katanga operations no refined cobalt was produced once again from that facility.
+BHP Billiton sold its Queensland Nickel (Yabulu) assets to the Palmer Group who formed QNPL in 2009, and from 2010 the re-fined production reports as a non-Member.
 BHP Billiton’s Kwinana operations produce cobalt intermediate and this production will therefore not appear in the CI Members figures from 2009 as it is unrefined, but the cobalt will be captured elsewhere in the refined production figures.
 QNPL was put into administration and ceased trading in 2016.

 Table 2: Other Refined Cobalt Production/Availability (Tonnes)

 As mentioned above, any direct comparison with the years before 2014 for this category needs to take into account appropriate adjustments for Glencore, Norilsk and Rubamin.

+The Chinese refined production figures also include any by-product cobalt produced from imported nickel ore (NPI).
 Recycled or scrap material may now be becoming an important source of cobalt units in China and further investigation into this aspect would be useful to understand the total supply side of this market more clearly.
-It is emphasised that the figure for China excludes Umicore’s Chinese production which is already included in Table 1.
+It is emphasized that the figure for China excludes Umicore’s Chinese production which is already included in Table 1.

-Of the other non-CI Members Norilsk produced somewhat less than 2016, and this is likely to result fromthe upgrading of the smelter.
+Of the other non-CI Members Norilsk produced somewhat less than 2017, and this is likely to result from the upgrading of the smelter.
 Production in RSA is little changed and the production from Votorantim (now part of Companhia Brasileira de Alumino) is low as a result of the earlier suspension of nickel operations.
 Kasese operations in Uganda ceased in 2014.

 Table 3: Total Refined Cobalt Availability (Tonnes)

-Note: 13.
-Total Supply does not include any estimates for producers not reporting their production.
+13. Total Supply does not include any estimates for producers not reporting their production.